 Although laver is rich in nutrients, because its cell walls are thick, the digestion rate of these nutrients is only about 50%.
 The rest is excreted without being digested.
 Then, the protein in the laver is processed by the digestive enzyme, pepsin and becomes Nolipeptide in its completely digested state, which is effective in lowering blood pressure.
 In addition, a component called Porphyran* is found among the carbohydrates in the laver, and this has sin moisturizing effects.

 So why does laver have so many functions that isn’t found in other seaweeds?

-Kelp and wakame seaweed grow their entire lives in the sea, but laver lives in harsh environments where it is exposed to low tide, so it is equipped with biophylactic abilities in order to protect itself from drying out and ultraviolet rays.
+Kelp and wakame seaweed grow their entire lives in the sea, but laver lives in harsh environments where it is exposed to low tide, so it is equipped with biological defense in order to protect itself from drying out and ultraviolet rays.
 Also, Porphyra 334**, extracted from laver, is also used in beauty products, such as shampoo, as a natural component derived from seaweed.

 *Porphyran: The mechanism to protect laver from withering and drying out, even when left in the sun at low tide, is a sulfated polysaccharide substance unique to laver called Porphyran.
 Like hyaluronic acid, it has water retention capabilities, so it is used as an ingredient in cosmetics.